 We are available for all faith groups and know the importance of spirituality in wellness and critical moments of life’s transitions.
 You do not have to be religious to request chaplaincy services.
 Our department sees spirituality and pastoral care as the need for all people to find meaning and purpose in life, which can be expressed in many ways.

 The chapel is located on the first floor of the Main Hospital, next to the main elevators.
 The interfaith chapel is open 24 hours a day for prayer, meditation and solace.
-Community worship service is offered in the chapel on Sundays at 11 a.m. for all faith groups.
-Roman Catholic Mass is held on Wednesdays at 12:30 p.m. and Sundays at 12:30 p.m.
+Summer Community Worship service is offered in the chapel on Sundays at 11 a.m. from June-August for all faith groups.
+Communion Service is on Friday at 12:30 p.m. in the Leonard Memorial Chapel with Eucharist Minister Linda Arnold.
+Roman Catholic Mass is held on Sundays at 12:30 p.m. in the Leonard Memorial Chapel with Father Ted Hegnauer.
 All are welcome.
-For patients who cannot attend these services in person, tune in to channel 14 for a broadcast in any inpatient hospital room.
+Patients who cannot attend these services in person, tune in to channel 67 for a broadcast in any inpatient hospital room.